Amplitude Descriptors

 A logarithmic measure of sound level derived from the signal amplitude.
 Unlike RMS, which measures the raw energy of the signal, dB expresses this energy on a logarithmic scale that better reflects how humans perceive changes in loudness.

-Neither librosa or essentia implemented dB, but as it uses RMS, once you convert RMS to dB it is compatible with both.
+Note that neither librosa or essentia implemented dB, but as it uses RMS, once you convert RMS to dB it is compatible with both.

 Max Amplitude